volsahin/volx-recyclerview-fast-scroll/README.md

-                .setBackgroundColor(Color.BLACK) // the color of right bar .setTextColor(Color.WHITE) // the color of right bar letters .setBarWidth(24) // the width of right bar in dp .setBarHeight(ViewGroup.LayoutParams.MATCH_PARENT) // the height of right bar in dp .setTextSize(18) // the size of the letters in right bar .setMiddleTextSize(16) // the size of the letter in center circle .setMiddleLayoutSize(48) // the size of the center circle in dp
+                .setBackgroundColor(Color.BLACK) // the color of right bar .setTextColor(Color.WHITE) // the color of right bar letters .setBarWidth(24) // the width of right bar in dp .setBarHeightRatio(1f) // the height of right bar between 0 and 1 according to screen height .setTextSize(18) // the size of the letters in right bar .setMiddleTextSize(16) // the size of the letter in center circle .setMiddleLayoutSize(48) // the size of the center circle in dp